 Viridesco offers accurate dosing and labelling on each of its products.
 They have a core value to provide unadulterated, lab-tested, medical-grade hemp and cannabis-derived oils for Canada’s medical cannabis community.

-Though CO2 CBD Hemp Oil does contain minimal amounts of THC (2.11%), the CBD content tempers its effects.
+Though CBD Hemp Oil does contain minimal amounts of THC (4.78 – 6.46%), the CBD content tempers its effects.
 For instance, when CBD comes into contact with your endocannabinoid receptors, it blocks THC from being able to bind to the same receptors.
-In other words, no euphoria or cerebral effects, just natural healing and restoration.
+In other words, expect minimal euphoria or cerebral effects, just natural healing and restoration.

 What are Concentrates?

-Concentrates are made by either isolating or extracting cannabinoids and terpenes from Cannabis Flower.
+Concentrates are made by isolating or extracting cannabinoids and terpenes from Cannabis Flower.
 They are then concentrated into their active form.
 These days, there are many different methods for isolation and extraction.
-However, the process generally uses a combination of pressure and solvents to separate the active ingredients.
-The result is a substance that is rich in cannabinoids, terpenes, and flavonoids but free of biomass (organic vegetation).
+However, the process combines pressure and solvents to separate the active ingredients.
+The result is a substance rich in cannabinoids, terpenes, and flavonoids but free of biomass (organic vegetation).

-You have no doubt seen the tiny hairs that cover the Cannabis plant before, they give it a crystal-like shine and are generally quite sticky.
+You have undoubtedly seen the tiny hairs that cover the Cannabis plant before; they give it a crystal-like shine and are generally quite sticky.
 These tiny hairs are Trichome glands.
 They are responsible for producing cannabinoids and terpenes.
-Concentrates isolate these compounds and concentrate them, providing a higher potency and fuller flavour.
-Concentrates can reach a potency of up to 95% THC and higher while also packing in an array of flavours and effects from a high terpene profile.
+Concentrates isolate and concentrate these compounds, providing a higher potency and fuller flavour.